 (b) Transwestern ’s Existing Shipper Imbalance Management Services

 Transwestern also offers operational tools to aid its shippers in managing their needs.
-For example, Transwestern offers park and ride service under Rate Schedule PNR via its linepack, which enables shippers to cover unexpected supply or market gains or losses on an interruptible basis.
+For example, Transwestern offers park and ride service under Rate Schedule PNR via its linepack, which enables shippers to cover unexpected supply or market overages or underages on an interruptible basis.
 The park option is like storage service whereby Transwestern receives quantities at parking points and holds those quantities until the volumes are returned to the customer.
 The ride option allows a customer to withdraw gas from the system at riding points and return the gas to Transwestern later.
 Recently, Transwestern enhanced its ability to offer PNR service on its system by receiving authorization to contract for market center services from Pacific Gas & Electric Company at Topock, Arizona, where the two parties interconnect.
+This service is designed to assist Transwestern’s customers in managing their gas needs in a flexible manner.
+The use of system-wide OBAs together with real-time information, netting by legal entity, and PNR service provides shippers flexibility while simultaneously preserving operational integrity and reliability of service on Transwestern’s system.
 Thus, Transwestern already complies with the aspect of new Section 284.12 (c) (2) (iii) which requires that pipelines provide services that facilitate the ability of their shippers to manage transportation imbalances.
-This service is designed to assist Transwestern’s customers in managing their gas needs in a flexible manner.
-Thus, the use of system-wide OBAs together with real-time information, netting by legal entity, and PNR service provides shippers flexibility while simultaneously preserving operational integrity and reliability of service on Transwestern’s system.

 Order No. 637 also stated that shippers should be able to utilize third party balancing services.
-However, since Transwestern has system-wide OBAs and manages imbalances between itself and the operators on its system, shippers on Transwestern’s system do not require third party balancing services.
+Transwestern is not aware of any service provider that has attempted to or desires to but has been unable to provide such services. [can we say this—I think we need to] However, since Transwestern has system-wide OBAs and manages imbalances between itself and the operators on its system, shippers on Transwestern’s system do not require third party balancing services.
 Further, as stated above, Transwestern’s PNR service provides opportunities to accommodate situations in which a shipper needs additional balancing flexibility.
 Notwithstanding the foregoing, there is nothing in Transwestern’s tariff which would preclude the use of third party balancing services.

 (c) Revisions to Operator Balancing Agreements